muturi-cyber/-CULINARY-CONNECT/README.md

 2.SENTIMENTAL ANALYSIS MODEL

 Objective:

-Classify user reiviews into positive,neutral or negative sentiments,to understand user preferences and improve engagement
+Classify user reiviews into positive, neutral or negative sentiments,to understand user preferences and improve engagement

 Modelling Techniques Used:

 Data Preprocessing:

 Cleaning text data by removing stopwords, punctuation and special characters.

 Tokenization and vectorization using TF-IDF or Word Embeddings for feature extraction.

 Model Selection and Training:

 Naive Bayes: It is effective  for text classification based on word frequency.

 Logisitic Regression: It’s used to predict the sentiment category.

 Support Vector Machines: It’s suitable for high dimensional sentiment classification tasks.

 Evaluation Metrics:

 Accuracy, Precision, Recall and F1-score to assess model performance.